-Messina, in conjunction with Dean of First Year Students and the Office of Student Engagement, is seeking suggestions and nominations for the 2015 Common Text.
-The books should be thought-provoking, engaging to a first-year student audience and easily applied to a range of disciplines and Messina themes (Self and Other, Stories We Tell, Borderlines, The Good Life and The Visionary).
-In particular, we are interested in reviewing books that focus on immigration or sustainability topics.
+Messina, in conjunction with the Office of Student Engagement, is seeking suggestions and nominations for the 2017 Common Text.
+The books should be thought-provoking, engaging to a first-year student audience and easily applied to a range of disciplines and Messina themes (Self and Other, Stories We Tell, The Good Life and The Visionary).
+In particular, we are interested in reviewing books that focus on racial justice, gender and sexuality topics.
 When reviewing books, the committee considers the following criteria:

 - High Quality – the book must be an example of good writing.